polymyxin b - neomycin topical compound

 How should I use this medication?

-Eye and ear drops: The suggested dose is 1 or 2 drops in the affected eye or ear 2 to 4 times daily, or more frequently as directed by your doctor.
+The suggested dose of this medication is 1 or 2 drops in the affected eye or ear 2 to 4 times daily, or more frequently as directed by your doctor.
 Avoid contaminating the dropper by touching it with the fingers, eyes, ears, or other surfaces.
 Do not wear contact lenses during eye treatment.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.